-• Use the Edit Roles workflow to allow or prevent access to individual workflows.

-For example, you can prevent the Applicant role from accessing the Change My Security Phrases workflow if you want to require applicants to change their security phrases only with the assistance of an operator.

-See the Roles section in the Administration Guide for details of using the Edit Roles workflow.

-Use the job filtering feature of the MyID web services to allow or prevent jobs being processed by the Self-Service App.

-See the Job filtering section in the Web Service Architecture guide for details of setting up job filtering.

-Set up a separate instance of the MyID web services to allow only specific Self-Service Kiosks to process card activation jobs.

-You are also recommended to set up 2-way SSL to ensure that only known clients can access this web service.

-- Use the Credential Profiles workflow to set up your credential profile to set the Require Activation option to one of the following: - Allow Self Collection applicants can collect and activate their own cards. - Assisted Activation Only applicants must activate their cards with the assistance of a MyID operator.
+- Use the Edit Roles workflow to allow or prevent access to individual workflows. - For example, you can prevent the Applicant role from accessing the Change My Security Phrases workflow if you want to require applicants to change their security phrases only with the assistance of an operator. - See the Administration Guide for details of using the Edit Roles workflow. - Use the job filtering feature of the MyID web services to allow or prevent jobs being processed by the Self-Service App. - See the Web Service Architecture Installation and Configuration Guide for details of setting up job filtering. - Set up a separate instance of the MyID web services to allow only specific Self-Service Kiosks to process card activation jobs. - You are also recommended to set up 2-way SSL to ensure that only known clients can access this web service. - Use the Credential Profiles workflow to set up your credential profile to set the Require Activation option to one of the following: - Allow self collection applicants can collect and activate their own cards. - Attended activation only applicants must activate their cards with the assistance of a MyID operator.